 The photo above compares a page from the Birmingham Manuscript to the same page from a present-day Mus’haf (written copy of the Quran).
 The excellent site where I found this photo made by the author and his son to prove how perfectly aligned these two are, despite over 14 centuries having passed between them (!), also has comparison photos like this one for all four pages of the manuscript.

 This same division between surahs is given, interestingly, as evidence that the manuscript’s date must be much later than the radiocarbon dating, claiming that such early manuscripts did not have surah divisions.
-But if this is the oldest manuscript, how can they know such markings weren’t used?
+But if this is the oldest manuscript, clearly containing such markings, their argument is proven invalid.
 And the Hejazi script used has already been associated with the other earliest manuscripts.
-In any case, the later date in the radiocarbon dating of the Birmingham manuscript would put it just after the prophet’s death, making it still the oldest Quranic text known as of this writing.
+In any case, the latest date in the radiocarbon dating of the Birmingham manuscript would put it just after the prophet’s death (the earliest date is before his birth), making it still the oldest Quranic text known as of this writing.
 And those who argue against the early date include not only the usual Orientalist-style detractors but those Muslim scholars who rushed in to disparage the findings.
 In fact, some even claim it may have come from the Abbasid era, way beyond the evidence’s perimeters.
 One wonders why…

 Quran Preserved by Allah’s Will in the Hands of People

 That these two parchment pages survived is evidence of Divine intervention (in my faith-based viewpoint).
 The British were highly interested in finding and studying ancient manuscripts, especially from the Middle East including ancient Egypt in a time Muslims were no longer in a position to protect their own treasures.
 Many Muslim sultans ruled their subjects with authoritarian regimes, which in itself the Quran discourages, and their example of seeking worldly luxury and harems of women under their control is highly anti-Quranic behavior, a model the Saudi regime is more aligned with than Prophet Mohammad’s egalitarian and principled one.
-Eventually those medieval sultans, weakened by corruption, were conquered, resulting in the Spanish Inquisition and the destruction of great libraries and manuscripts.
+Eventually those medieval sultans, weakened by corruption, were conquered, resulting in the Spanish Inquisition, a genocide against Muslims and Jews who refused to convert to Catholicism, and the destruction of great libraries and manuscripts.

 The British ultimately supplanted them and their ilk as protectors of ancient manuscripts even without religious motivations per se because they had the wherewithal and could be trusted.
 Had they not done this, we could easily have lost such critical documents in the hands of Muslims, who through corruption per above lost their status as preservers of knowledge and truth.
 This does not mean there weren’t Muslims who contributed to preserving such documents.
 But the rulers who sought the pleasures of this world lost untold books and manuscripts, as well as Andalusia itself and its legacy.
 And God is aware of who are the trustworthy among people and who are corrupters and violators.